microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-00.md

 >[!NOTE]
 >As of July 2024, the Challenge 0 instructions for how to set up a local workstation have NOT been tested!

 Students should avoid doing the local workstation setup because there is the potential to adversely affect their local workstation (especially if they accidentally change the default Python version on Linux/Mac/WSL).
 There can be a lot of variations in terms of the student's OS version, already installed software packages like Python, Node, etc. that may cause them to lose time trying to get their environment working.
-However, the only way to get debugging working in Python in the Azure Functions Runtime is to do it locally.
-We don't expect most students to need debugging but some more advanced students may want it to see how the code is working.

 #### Debugging Python on Local Workstation

-Debugging Python on a local workstation requires the ability to attach to another Python process which requires a special kernel flag to be set in Linux environment and this can only be done on the host:
+One way to do Python debugging on a local workstation is to attach to another Python process which requires a special kernel flag to be set in Linux environment and this can done with this command:
 `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`

 >[!WARNING]
 >Changing the above setting makes the local workstation less secure and should not be changed permanently.

 Debugging is not required to complete the challenges, but students may attempt to configure and run a debugger while troubleshooting.
+When the codespace first appears in VS Code

 Coaches should be aware of this issue and point students to the following guide on setting up local debugging for Python: [Python Debugging in VS Code](https://code.visualstudio.com/docs/python/debugging)

 To debug on a local workstation, students will also need `gdb` (`sudo apt install gdb`) which is not mentioned in the above article.